kshedden/case_studies/methods/regression-extras.md

 where $x_i$ and $x_j$ are the covariate vectors for the $i^{\rm th}$ and $j^{\rm th}$ covariates.
-Note that this is a very large matrix and is computationally expensive to produce (usually in regression we construct $n\times p$ and $p\times p$ matrices but avoid constructing any $n\times n$ matrices).
+Note that this is a very large matrix and is expensive to produce and store (usually in regression analysis we construct $n\times p$ and $p\times p$ matrices but avoid constructing any $n\times n$ matrices).